 Hiking at Loveland Reservoir

-The Loveland Reservoir recreation access area includes trails along the shoreline.
-These areas can be a great spot to experience some of indigenous wildlife and animal species.
+The Loveland Reservoir recreation access areas can be a great spot to experience some of indigenous wildlife and animal species.

 Sweetwater and Loveland Reservoir properties both support diverse bird populations, thanks in part to the range of habitats that exists in and around these reservoirs.
 Many of these birds can be found from public access areas.
 Learn more at the link below.